habi/gratipay.com/www/about/policies/terms-of-service.md

   1. A Participant may make payments to a Project Owner via a Project.
 A Participant who makes payments via a Project is a Giver.

-  1. Gratipay reserves the right to reject, suspend, or remove a Project at any time, and for any reason.

 1. Terms for Project Owners

   1. A Project Owner can use the Service to receive payments from Givers for